|Yes, kale - just one of the many vegetables I'm eating a lot of these days|

 Series index: How to change your life

-Ever since I decided to improve my health and change my life, I have gotten one question more than any other from friends, family, and even strangers.
+Ever since I decided to attack my diabetes, improve my health and change my life, I have gotten one question more than any other from friends, family, and even strangers.

 What do you eat?

 The short answer: I eat anything I believe will help me get healthier and stay that way.